AI-Hypercomputer/maxtext/README.md

 ## Getting Started: Production Jobs On Multiple Slices

 The workflow using `multihost_job.py` is optimized for long running experiments, providing resiliency against hardware failure and avoiding long running ssh connections.
 Its latency is much higher than `multihost_runner.py` because it needs to provision new capacity each time.
+The `multihost_job.py` script ends once the request to create the TPUs is issued.
+Currently logs are written to GCS at the end of the job, but we soon to plan move to gcloud logging to allow monitoring of the job.

 The `multihost_job.py` script: